jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

 *CONGRATULATIONS!* You have written your first test.

 We are in the RED part of the Test Driven Development cycle.
-The error in the terminal gives us important information about the code which we can use to come up with a solution.
+The error in the terminal gives us important information about the code.
 Looking at it from the bottom

 * ``FAILED (failures=1)`` There is a failure and the number of failures
-* ``Ran 1 test in 0.000s`` how long it took the test took to run
+* ``Ran 1 test in 0.000s`` how long it took the test to run
 * ``AssertionError: True is not false`` The error is an :doc:`AssertionError` which is raised by python when an assert statement is ``False``, in this case the error is raised because ``True is not false``
 * ``self.assertFalse(True)`` the line of code that caused the failure

-  - ``assertFalse`` is a method in the ``unittest.TestCase`` class which takes an input and checks if the input is ``False``
+  - ``assertFalse`` is a method (function) in the ``unittest.TestCase`` class which takes an input and checks if the input is ``False``
   - ``True`` is given as input to ``assertFalse`` and the statement raises an error because ``True`` is not ``False``

-* ``File "/<PATH_TO_PROJECT>/{PROJECT_NAME}/tests/test_{PROJECT_NAME}.py", line 7, in test_failure`` the line number and location of the file where the error occurred.
+* ``File "/<PATH_TO_PROJECT>/{PROJECT_NAME}/tests/test_{PROJECT_NAME}.py", line 7, in test_failure`` is the line number and location of the file where the error occurred.
 Holding down ``ctrl/option`` on your keyboard and clicking on this line will place your cursor at the position in the file where the error occurred
 * ``Traceback (most recent call last):`` all the information returned by python after this line is the ``traceback`` showing the most recent call python made last
 * ``FAIL: test_failure (tests.Test{PROJECT_NAME}.test_failure)`` a header with information about the test